 Perhaps this has always been the case, and I just missed it by years of attending the same church, but I can’t help to feel that the church has all but abandoned the concept of hospitality.
-In the last couple of years, as I moved to a new city, completed grad-school, and relocated (again), I have had the opportunity to visit many churches.
-The most overwhelmingly common characteristic of the seven churches I’ve attended in the last three years?
+A few years ago I went through a season of repeated transition: I moved to a new city, completed grad-school, and relocated again, then again.
+Over that time, I had the opportunity to attend many churches.
+The most overwhelmingly common characteristic of the eight churches I’ve attended in ten years?
 A cold, unwelcome, or insincere feeling.

 I’m not necessarily talking about the actions of a single person (although there have been one or two instances of an individual being actively unwelcoming), but rather the culture of the church as a whole.
 It usually isn’t forceful, in fact usually it’s more a matter of what’s left undone rather than what’s done.
 I think we’ve gotten to the point where we treat hospitality as someone else’s job, and the new person as someone else’s problem.
 Because surely there’s a volunteer or a staff member or an elder or someone whose job it actually is, right?
 And in a lot of cases, there actually is someone whose job it is to welcome the newcomer.
 It’s not your job, it’s not my job, it’s Susie or Bob or Frank’s job.